JYANG2002/Traffic-Light/README.md

-# Joseph Yang CSE241 Final Project
+# Joseph Yang Traffic Light Project

 ## Project Overview
 The purpose of this project create and implement a real-life scenario in this case, it would be controlling the traffic lights for the highway and the country road.
 We need to create our own Moore finite state machine to simulate a proper traffic light that shouldn't cause any vehicle collisions under the assumption the behavior of the driver is ideal and there are no external factors.
 Finally, we will implement and test it by using D-FlipFlops in our design and write SV code to simulate the same thing.